Residents of a Bridgeport SRO are told they have until the end of the day to get out

 Khodabakhsh asks his neighbors in the first-floor hallway: "What's it like at 43rd and Emerald?"

-"It's like a trailer park without the trailers," replies a middle-aged African American man.
+"It's like a trailer park without the trailers," replies a middle-aged African-American man.
 "You'll fit right in.
 But I wouldn't go there."

-Khodabakhsh says racial tensions rule out his relocating to neighborhoods further south, where he used to live in a homeless shelter.
+Khodabakhsh says racial tensions rule out his relocating to neighborhoods farther south, where he used to live in a homeless shelter.
 "I would walk down the street and get called 50 names—white boy, cracker, fresh meat," he says.

 "I did my time," Khodabakhsh says.
 "I thought prison was hard, but this society is even harder."

-As previously reported by the Reader, last year residents of an SRO in nearby Pilsen, the Lugo Hotel, also faced eviction as the long-time owner was set to sell the building to a market-rate developer.
+As previously reported by the Reader, last year residents of an SRO in nearby Pilsen, the Lugo Hotel, also faced eviction as the longtime owner was set to sell the building to a market-rate developer.
 Dawn Overstreet, the real estate agent repping the Archer building, was also showing the Lugo Hotel.
 (Overstreet didn't return a call seeking comment.)

 The Pilsen Alliance began organizing the Lugo Hotel tenants, and ultimately the Resurrection Project, an affordable housing developer based in Pilsen, stepped in to buy the building.
 Resurrection Project CEO Raul Raymundo says residents' rent will remain the same and they will add supportive social services for residents.